-- (a) An adequate referral system should be in place to ensure that patients who need clinical oversight will be able to access such services; - (b) A patient monitoring system that must be used to: - (i) record the pregnancy and/or HIV status of the person at the time of the person requesting PIMART services; - (ii) record other required laboratory test result which may be a prerequisite for any of the PIMART services provided; - (iii) track medication adherence; and - (iv) facilitate the scheduling of follow-up visits.
+- (a) An adequate referral system should be in place to ensure that patients who need clinical oversight will be able to access such services; - (b) A patient monitoring system that must be used to: - (i) record the pregnancy and/or HIV status of the person at the time of the person requesting PIMART services; - (ii) record other required laboratory test results which may be a prerequisite for any of the PIMART services provided; - (iii) track medication adherence; - (iv) facilitate the scheduling of follow-up visits; and - (v) record and track referrals.

-6 EMERGENCY POST-COITAL CONTRACEPTION (EPC)
+6. EMERGENCY POST-COITAL CONTRACEPTION (EPC)